acquitelol/elle/README.md

 * The `pub` keyword declares the main function as public/exported
 * The `fn` keyword declares the identifier as a function
 * The word `main` defines the function as the entry point of our program.
-* The function call `puts` is interoperable with C. It takes the 0th argument and writes it to the standard output.
+* The function call `puts` is part of the C ABI.
+It takes the 0th argument and writes it to the standard output.

 * That's it! ✩

 Elle uses the QBE compiler backend.
 This means that files compile into QBE's intermediate language before being executed.

-Let's also take a look at the QBE IL source:
+Let's also take a look at the QBE IR source:

 ```ts
 export function w $main() {